ATraxLab/Onboarding/README.Rmd

 2. Get [LaTeX](https://www.latex-project.org/get/) for your system (Overleaf can work for most purposes in a pinch).
 3. If you don't have Github, don't worry about it yet--the learning git section below has you covered.

+If you're doing a network analysis project, you may need [Gephi](https://gephi.org/).
+The flexibility of writing R scripts is worth the extra trouble for most of what we do, but Gephi is a nice way to get started and play around with visualization options (which is, spoiler alert, not R/igraph's best thing).

 # Learning software